 - 4.1 The research and review by the FCWG and the Bureau identified a range of conclusions.
 Some of these were quite clear, some were not. - 4.2 The following points were in the "quite clear" category. - (i) There was no direct relationship (i.e., one-for-one) between the contribution class systems of the UPU and APPU.
-Nor was there a direct relationship between groups of contribution classes in the UPU and respective classes in the APPU.2 (This meant that the new 0.1-unit class in the UPU could not be automatically assigned an APPU contribution class reflecting the same level of decrease from a previous contribution class.) - (ii) The current contribution class system in the APPU produced minimal financial distinction between members.
+Nor was there a direct relationship between groups of contribution classes in the UPU and respective classes in the APPU.3 (This meant that the new 0.1-unit class in the UPU could not be automatically assigned an APPU contribution class reflecting the same level of decrease from a previous contribution class.) - (ii) The current contribution class system in the APPU produced minimal financial distinction between members.
 On the other hand, the UPU system had significant financial distinction between members.
-(Neither of these two points was made to assert "one was right, one was wrong" - it was simply an observation of fact.) - (iii) The scale of difference across all financial facets of the two organisations resulted in meaningful comparisons or guidance not being available.
+(Neither of these two points was made to assert "one was right, one was wrong" it was simply an observation of fact.) - (iii) The scale of difference across all financial facets of the two organisations resulted in meaningful comparisons or guidance not being available. - (iv) The APPU had already provided an affordability option for members that qualified for a contribution reduction.
+That said, the UPU had recognised the significantly reduced financial capacity of members with low populations and low levels of industrial development.
+The FCWG believed that the APPU could not ignore this.

-1 No documentation was located that set out the principles used for establishing the relationship between the UPU and APPU Contribution Class systems.
+2 No documentation was located that set out the principles used for establishing the relationship between the UPU and APPU Contribution Class systems.
 Accordingly, the material prepared by the Bureau was compiled in the context of "assumed principles".

-2 "Direct relationship" means a mathematical correlation.
+3 "Direct relationship" means a mathematical correlation.